ccverak/carloscastellanos.dev/content/posts/2019-04-10-continuous-delivery-serverless-code-pipeline.md

 {{< /hl >}}

+**Pro tip**: You can use also `preHook` and `postHook` which are functions that get executed **before** and **after** the traffic shifting if you want to do a bit more than with the deployment patterns, such as `end to end testing` to trigger rollback if some test fails.
+Check [here](https://github.com/davidgf/serverless-plugin-canary-deployments#configuration) for more details.

 ### Usage

 Time to push changes to your project and see the Pipeline execution!

-You can track the tests results in the Code Build section and the deployment progress and traffic shifting evolution in the Code deploy section of your pipeline, for our case in a period of 5 minutes:
+You can track the results of the tests in the Code Build section and the deployment progress in the Code deploy section of your pipeline, you will see something like this:

 ![Traffic shifting](images/traffic-shifting.png)

-...and then to try your endpoints during the deployment to see how the traffic shifting works.
+...and then to play with the endpoints during the deployment to see how the traffic shifting works, notice you can also force rollbacks.

 ![Canary deployment results](images/bluegreen.png)

-## Conclusions
+## Conclusion

 Applying canary deployments is a good solution if you want safer releases while staying agile.
 Its self-healing nature is fundamental in a CI/CD workflow.
 It's also a good fit for **Serverless** and **AWS** with the help of The **Serverless** framework, **AWS Code Pipeline** and the **Canary deployments plugin**.